CharuShardul/Portfolio_FBSDEs/README.md

 # Long Term Dynamic Portfolio Optimization using Infinite Horizon McKean-Vlasov FBSDEs

 This project implements a test-case for the **global direct solver** approach for a McKean-Vlasov Forward-Backward Stochastic Differential Equation (FBSDE) using deep neural networks (TensorFlow/Keras).
-It is designed for long-term dynamic portfolio optimization problems, as described in the [PhD thesis of Charu Shardul](https://theses.hal.science/tel-04627360v1).
+It is designed for the long-term dynamic portfolio optimization problem, as described in the [PhD thesis of Charu Shardul](https://theses.hal.science/tel-04627360v1).

 ---